Learning About FAST: Stroke Warning Signs

 - A seizure.

-It's important to call for medical help if you have stroke symptoms.
-Quick treatment may save your life.
+If you have a stroke, quick treatment may save your life.
 And it may reduce the damage in your brain so that you have fewer problems after the stroke.

 Where can you learn more?